bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 There will be unavoidable inequality between the amount of value different PMs capture.
 Some programs will probably lead to successful companies; the people who do the work to get the company off the ground will inevitably reap the lions share of the rewards.
 There is so much more to starting a successful company than the technology it's built around, so it seems reasonable that significant chunk of its value should be captured by people who build the company instead of just doing the research.
 Some programs will yield complete duds.
 Some PMs will do work that leads to highly-paid consulting gigs or nifty jobs.
 Some programs will create massive value that is impossible to capture.
 It's impossible for an employee value capture mechanism to eliminate these inequalities (nor should it) but it should attempt to *buffer* them.

-My model of monetary compensation is that for most people[^fn237] it's not a strict matter of "more is better" but that there is a threshold that feels "fair" above which other incentives matter much more.
+My model of monetary compensation is that for most people[^fn236] it's not a strict matter of "more is better" but that there is a threshold that feels "fair" above which other incentives matter much more.

 **Employee ownership via control**

 In addition to economic stakes, people tend to feel more invested in the long-term success of an institution if they have a voice in its direction.

-The most prominent way that organizations implement employee ownership is through the co-op model.[^fn238] As gross oversimplification: instead of a co-op having a management team who answers to a board, co-op employees *are* the management team and elect representatives who liase with the board.
+The most prominent way that organizations implement employee ownership is through the co-op model.[^fn237] As gross oversimplification: instead of a co-op having a management team who answers to a board, co-op employees *are* the management team and elect representatives who liaise with the board.
 There's something emotionally appealing in the idea of a private DARPA as a 'research collective.'

 A DARPA-riff likely can't adopt a co-op model full-cloth; co-ops tend to be organizations sell concrete outputs on relatively short timescales like farms and retail stores.
 However, the idea of PMs comprising the executive branch in a constitutional system is shockingly similar to a co-op.
 In both cases the 'members' select who will be on the board.
 The difference is that the constitutional model has three separate branches while co-ops have two.
 I suspect this third branch (the director/legislative branch) is important for dealing with longer timescales and more nebulosity than normal co-ops.